-Learn Video Game Design in NYC and LA
+Learn Video Game Design in NYC

 Whether it’s solving puzzles on their smartphones, building worlds on tablets, or exploring new 3D worlds via consoles and PCs, video games have become an integral part of most kids’ daily lives.
 The video game industry is one of the most profitable industries in media and entertainment and is still growing, meaning there are more opportunities available in game design than ever before.

 At New York Film Academy, we are committed to training the next generation of game designers in the best technical and artistic practices to help meet the growing need for talented creators and designers.
 As storytelling is at the heart of game design, our faculty of professional game designers works with our game designer campers to help them become creative and inventive storytellers, with each camper ultimately creating his or her own original game concept.

 Offered in one- and two-week increments, NYFA’s Kids Video Game Summer Camp is a one-of-a-kind educational experience in which campers learn the primary skillsets required of game designers: Game Design, Art Direction, Sound Design, and Coding.
 The camp culminates in students programming their own games and turning their game concept into a playable digital prototype.

 The camp also helps students to develop their abilities at systems thinking, an essential foundation for better understanding fields such as science, technology, engineering, and math (STEM).